 The price of Barolo wine depends on a number of factors.
 Generally speaking, the longer is the aging the more expensive a bottle can get.

-Secondly, be ready to pay more for single-vineyards Barolo obtained by clusters harvested on a specific hillside or on selected parts of a vineyard.
-These so-called crus, are renowned for the soil composition, the sun exposure and other qualities.
+Secondly, be ready to pay more for single-vineyard Barolo obtained by clusters harvested on a specific hillside or on selected parts of a vineyard.
+These so-called crus are renowned for the soil composition, the sun exposure, and other qualities.

 Sometimes, high-end winemakers select each individual grape for their premium wines, stemming them one by one, by hand, in order to crush only the best ones.
 Obviously, that has an impact on the price of the final product.